ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 ![](../img/basketpreview_1.png)

 The response is cached via HTTP cache.
 It is purged whenever a basket is updated or a customer logs in.
-After page load JavaScript fetches the current data from the server and update:
+After page load JavaScript fetches the current data from the server and updates:

 - the logged-in user
 - the basket preview